banesto/git-pivotal-tracker-hooks/README.md

 If you want to mark story as delivered, include `delivers` besides story ID.

+It is also possible to assign multiple stories to a commit:

+    [#12345677 #12345678] Ultimate bugfix

 More info can be found [here](https://www.pivotaltracker.com/help/api/rest/v5#Source_Commits)

 ## Credits